UL College of Engineering

 - Participants must be currently enrolled graduate or undergraduate students in the College of Engineering (including Computer Engineering MS and PhD students).

 - ALL PRINTED POSTERS ARE DUE AT THE TIME OF REGISTRATION.
 This means: If you printed your poster somewhere other than the Dean's Office, you must turn in the poster when you register.
 If your poster is being printed by the Dean's Office it must be submitted by email to firstname.lastname@example.org by 12:00 noon on Thursday, March 3, 2017.
-See instructions below.
+Students wanting posters printed by the Dean's Office must follow the poster printing guidelines below.

 - Poster topic can be anything pertaining to current undergraduate or graduate research.